Calendar and Credit System

 Credit Hour Policy Program Instructional Equivalencies

 A wide variety of course delivery is utilized.
 “Learning hours” are assigned to each course.
 Each “learning hour” represents one hour per week of student engagement, including both instructional and outside of class activities.
-The University reserves the right to change the delivery method of a course due to administrative needs, the health and safety of the University community, or government mandates.

 Traditional 14-week semesters are offered, plus subterms and an accelerated format.
 Regardless of the format or delivery, all programs whether online, blended/hybrid, executive weekend, accelerated, subterms or traditional classrooms, must meet the 126-learning hours requirement for a 3-credit course (3 credits * 3 hours/credit * 14 weeks = 126 hours).
 Adherence to these regulations enhances the quality and rigor of the academic programs and is achieved by utilizing the “instructional equivalencies” detailed below.